nodeontrain/nodeontrain.xyz/tuts/authorization.md

 ### Requiring logged-in users

-To implement the forwarding behavior, we’ll use a before filter in the Users controller.
+To implement the forwarding behavior, we'll use a before filter in the Users controller.

 `app/controllers/users_controller.js`